-LANCOM R&S[®] Unified Firewall confines the desktop objects shown depending on the chosen desktop tags.
-Desktop nodes along the path from the Firewall root node to a node matching the selected desktop tags are always displayed, even if their tag set does not match the search criteria.
+Your LANCOM R&S[®]Unified Firewall limits the displayed desktop objects to those that match the selected filter criteria.
+Desktop nodes along the path from the Firewall root node to a node that matches the filter criteria are always displayed, even if intermediate objects do not match the search criteria.

-Click (3) in the input field to delete the search string or all selected desktop tags and display an unfiltered view of the desktop.
-For more information, see Desktop Tags on page 98.
+Click on 3 in the input field to delete the search input and return to the unfiltered list view.
+Please refer to Desktop Tags on page 100 for further information.